mschmidtkorth/logseq-msk-docs/pages/References.md

 	- When you have a page `smartphone` you can reference it from page `mobile devices` simply by using square brackets - `A [[smartphone]] is a mobile device`.
 	- This will create a _[[linked reference]]_ (a _backlink_) on page `smartphone` to page `mobile devices`.
 Linked references can be found at the bottom of pages.
 		- Backlinks are automatically created by Logseq if you reference a [[block]]/[[page]] from another [[block]]/[[page]].
-		- Opening a backlink to a page which does not currently exist will _create_ a new page with the backlink text as its title.
+		- Opening a backlink to a page which does not currently exist will _create_ a new page with the backlink text as its title (a file will only be created once the page has at least one block with content)
 	- The [[Unlinked References]] list located below [[Linked References]] on a page displays potential backlinks, files which refer to the page but do not have a relevant backlink present.
 	- Even if you are not explicitly using square brackets - for example, `A smartphone is a mobile device` - a reference is created - an _[[unlinked reference]]_ which can also be found at the bottom of pages.
 It displays _potential_ backlinks i.e. items which refer to the page but do not have an explicit backlink present.
 	- This allows you to see how your knowledge is connected, and quickly get an overview of a certain topic.
 Explicitly linked references are also included in your [[graph]].